Signing out of account, Standby...

 - Where seeking

-This company is seeking new franchisees in the following international regions: Central America, South America, Mexico
+This company is offering new franchisees in the following international regions: Central America, South America, Mexico

 - # of Units